inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 With InvenioRDM v11, the template to generate a new instance has been updated, adding more files and folders.
 It is now easier to add [translations](../../contribute/translators-guide.md) and [custom code](../../develop/howtos/custom_code.md).

-To upgrade your running instance and have the same new files, the easiest way is:
+To upgrade your running instance and have the same new files, the easiest way is to:

 1. Setup a new InvenioRDM instance v11 aside (`invenio-cli init rdm -c v11.0`), using the **exact same values** of your running instance when answering the questions of the instance generator.
 2. Copy the following folders from the new instance and paste them in your running instance:

     - `site/`
     - `translations/`